ksoliven/mywebsite/README.md

 * Coding Dojo
 * Adobe

-## Changes - 04/2024
+## Changes - 12/2024

-* Updated resume
+* Updated skills and education
-* Removed Vanilla Toasts
-* Added [Awesome Notifications](https://f3oall.github.io/awesome-notifications/docs/) in lieu of Vanilla Toasts
-* Updated EmailJS library
+* Updated work history with current work
-* Fixed a bug with toast connection with Captcha

 ## Todos

 * Will need to update the portfolio section with some more of my React, Angular, and RUST projects
-* Currently in process of developing a portfolio website for a client and a landing site for an Instagram profile.